 How to Become an Egg-Shaped Student

 To get started on this process, InGenius Prep offers our Candidacy Building and Academic Mentorship programs.
-Our expert team of Former Admissions Officers and Industry Experts are here to guide your students and set them up for success at their dream school.
+Our expert team of Former Admissions Officers and Industry Experts is here to guide your students and set them up for success at their dream school.